phadke555/TwitterDangerClassification/README.md

 To implement the model and perform the classification task, we employed the Transformers and PyTorch libraries in Python.
 Transformers is a state-of-the-art library for NLP developed by Hugging Face, which provides an easy-to-use interface for implementing transformer models.
 PyTorch, a popular deep learning framework, was used as the backend for training and deploying the model.

 ### Results
-We participated in a Kaggle Competition using our approach and achieved excellent results.
-Our solution ranked in the top 25% of submissions, demonstrating the effectiveness of the implemented model and methodology.
+I participated in a Kaggle Competition using our approach and achieved excellent results.
+My solution ranked in the top 25% of submissions, demonstrating the effectiveness of the implemented model and methodology.